arturadib/node-five/README.md

-# Calango
+# Node-Five

 _This is a highly experimental, rapidly-changing project.
 The APIs might change overnight._

-**Calango** brings a subset of HTML5 APIs to Node.js.
+**Node-Five** brings a subset of HTML5 APIs to Node.js.
 Presently the main focus is on low-level graphics and audio (for example, `Canvas` and `AudioContext`), but other higher-level APIs are welcome.
 (HTML/CSS layout engine, anyone?)

-Calango is written in JavaScript on top of [Node-Qt](http://github.com/arturadib/node-qt).
+Node-Five is written in JavaScript on top of [Node-Qt](http://github.com/arturadib/node-qt).